NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Loblobi.md

 abilities_mid:
   - name: ""
   - name: "Unflappable Self-Importance"
     desc: "  When a loblobi rolls a success on a Will save against an emotion effect or an effect that would make it controlled, it gets a critical success instead.
-When it rolls a critical failure against such an effect, it gets a failure instead.\nHowever, a loblobi is vulnerable to flattery.
+When it rolls a critical failure against such an effect, it gets a failure instead.\n\nHowever, a loblobi is vulnerable to flattery.
 It takes a -4 circumstance penalty to its Will and Perception DCs against any fulsome Deception and Diplomacy checks to Lie, [[Actions/Make an Impression|Make an Impression]], or Request."

 attacks:
   - name: ""